valentynkt/BackendGarden/content/Digital Gardening.md

 * or if it leads me to another thought tangent
 	* connecting infinite ideas together in infinite ways... 🤯

-🌲 Once I feel like I have done my due diligence on an idea, it will graduate to an `#evergreen`.
+🌲 Once an idea feels more fleshed out, it graduates to `#evergreen`.
 These notes I feel like are reasonably well thought-out ideas that I intend to keep around.
 But all ideas can be changed, merged, or deleted.

 History is kept with [git](https://github.com/chadly/garden).